Evertras/khan/README.md

 Nomad has a great CLI tool with a lot of features, but copy/pasting IDs around and wanting to see steady updates among multiple objects can be tricky.
-There's also Nomad's full web UI, but this has overhead in setup.
+There's also Nomad's full web UI, but this has overhead in setup and can be a pain to work with through SSH tunnels.

 There is room for a middle ground for quick debugging/troubleshooting on the command line, similar to a tool like [k9s](https://github.com/derailed/k9s).